-Respiratory Health: There are various anti-inflammatory compounds found in the extract of bugleweed, which is why this herb is commonly used to relieve respiratory distress, such as excessive coughing, shortness of breath, and sore throats.
+There are various potentially anti-inflammatory compounds found in the extract of bugleweed, which might be why this herb is commonly used to relieve respiratory distress, such as excessive coughing, shortness of breath, and sore throats.
 It can soothe the respiratory tracts and eliminate irritation, while also helping to expel phlegm and mucus, where bacteria and other pathogens can develop.

 As a soothing agent, bugleweed has long been used by people who suffer from sleeplessness or insomnia.
-If you regularly wake up throughout the night and struggle to get uninterrupted, restful sleep, then adding bugleweed to your herbal supplement schedule might be a good idea.
-It interacts with your hormones in the body, helping to balance your Circadian rhythms and promote healthy rest.
+If you regularly wake up throughout the night and struggle to get uninterrupted, restful sleep, then adding it to your herbal supplement schedule might be a good idea.
+It may interact with your hormones in the body, helping to balance your Circadian rhythms and promote healthy rest.

-Overall Health: The antioxidant cocktail that is found in bugleweed extract mean that it can affect dozens of organ systems and have a powerful effect on countless health conditions.
+The antioxidant cocktail that is found in bugleweed extract means that it can affect dozens of organ systems and have a powerful effect on countless health conditions.
 Phytochemical compounds eliminate the dangerous free radicals present in our body that cause cellular breakdown and death, as well as mutation.
-By adding a regular boost of antioxidants to your system, you promote overall health of your metabolism and organ systems.
+By adding a regular boost of antioxidants to your system, you promote the overall health of your metabolism and organ systems.